max-hill/563-final-project/report.md

       taxa.
 Fourth, infer a tree topology using the rule that the two taxa with the smallest Hamming distance are most closely related.

-Having completed (0), (1), or (2), the program then records in the csv the proportion of the *N* samples which resulted in correct topological inference vs inferred incorrect topologies.
+Having completed (0), (1), or (2), the program then records the proportion of the *N* samples which resulted in correct topological inference vs inferred incorrect topologies.
 That is, for each of the three possible topologies ((AB)C), ((AC)B) and ((BC)A), it records the fraction of samples for which that topology was inferred.
-Such information is recorded in a single row in the csv, along with the information about the parameter regime that was used.
+Such information is recorded in a single row in an output file in csv format.
+Additional information about the parameter regime that was used is also recorded in the same row of the csv.
 The simulator then moves on to the next parameter regime and repeat the process to generate the next row of the csv.

 ### Simulation Output
 Running the simulation generates as .csv file located in the `data/` directory.